doorkeeper-gem/doorkeeper-openid_connect/README.md

 - `protocol`
   - The protocol to use when generating URIs for the discovery endpoints.
   - The default is `https` for production, and `http` for all other environments
-  - Note that the OIC specification mandates HTTPS, so you shouldn't change this for production environments unless you have a really good reason!
+  - Note that the OIDC specification mandates HTTPS, so you shouldn't change this for production environments unless you have a really good reason!

 ### Scopes